 Environmental Policies of Turkey

 A major Turkish policy that includes elements of environmental protection is the country’s Tenth Development Plan (2014-2018).
-At the core of the plan is sustainable development and increasing development of Turkey’s renewable energy sector, particularly for wind and geothermal power.
+At the core of the plan are sustainable development and increasing development of Turkey’s renewable energy sector, particularly for wind and geothermal power.
 Turkey’s Nationally Determined Contribution (NDC), which was submitted to the United Nations Framework Convention on Climate Change (UNFCC) in 2015 stated targets for both solar and capacity to reach 10 GW and 16 GW, respectively, by 2030.

 While Turkey exhibits a promising future in the use and development of renewable energy sources, this nation has put a large emphasis on utilizing domestic coal to support their internal economic expansion and reduce the need to import oil and gas.
 Currently, Turkey generates 28% of its electricity from coal; however, environmentalists predict that Turkey’s wind, solar and hydropower energy sources have the potential to meet the nation’s energy needs for the same cost of its planned coal expansion while simultaneously reducing the risk of increased emissions and air pollution that is commonly associated with coal use.
-In April 2017, Turkey’s Energy and Natural Resources Minister Berat Albayrak claimed that the nation aims to promote the production and use of clean coal within their nation’s local coal industries.
+In April 2017, Turkey’s Energy and Natural Resources Minister Berat Albayrak claimed that the nation aims to promote the production and use of clean coal within its nation’s local coal industries.

 Turkey - Meeting Growing Energy Needs with Renewable Energy.
-World Bank / YouTube

 In an effort to improve the threats on Turkey’s biodiversity, the United Nations Food and Agriculture Organization and the Global Environment Facility have been working with the Turkish government to improve their conservation and sustainable management plans.
 More specifically, this project aims to establish novel management practices that will protect steppe ecosystems by educating area managers and further establish regulatory policies as needed.